James Dyson revolutionized the vacuum cleaner industry by introducing the first bagless vacuum.

 5. Digital Motorbar XL

-The “Outsize” variant uses a nozzle similar to the non-Outsize V11 options but with a much wider frame (over 13 inches).
+The “Outsize” variant utilizes a nozzle similar to the non-Outsize V11 options, but with a significantly wider frame (over 13 inches).

 Dyson calls this tool the Digital Motorbar XL, an XL-sized brush roll rivaling a full-sized upright.